 In 2019, the customs authorities in North Macedonia, conducted an audit in OKTA, with regards to excise duties of eurodiesel imports, for the fiscal years 2014 - 2018.
-They are of the opinion that, excise duties related to these imports, were not correctly calculated and they issued relevant decisions for the fiscal year 2014, imposing additional amounts of \notin 380 K, which were paid in 2020.
+They are of the opinion that, excise duties related to these imports, were not correctly calculated and they issued relevant decisions for the fiscal year 2014, imposing additional amounts of $\in$ 380 k, which were paid in 2020.
 The Company filed lawsuits within 2019, initiating administrative disputes, seeking full annulment, on grounds of substantial violations of procedural rules from the customs authorities' side, their failure to completely and correctly establish the facts of the case and to correctly apply substantive laws.
-As of July until October 2020, the authorities issued new decisions for the fiscal years 2015, 2016 and 2017, imposing additional amounts of \notin 4,308 K. The Company is filing lawsuits, within the relevant deadlines, seeking full annulment, for the same reasons.
+In July and August 2020, the authorities issued new decisions for the fiscal years 2015 and 2016, imposing additional amounts of $\in$ 2,456 k.
+The Company will file lawsuits, within the relevant deadlines, seeking full annulment, for the same reasons.
 The Company expects that the case will have a positive outcome, when the legal procedure will be concluded.